 Each academic department or program has designated a tenured or tenure-track faculty member who is the director of graduate studies.
 This individual, with the assistance of the other graduate faculty, is responsible for the administration of the graduate program(s) in the department/unit and also serves as the contact person with the Graduate School.

 Student/Faculty Research Awards

 The Student/Faculty Research Awards are awards used to advance the work for both faculty and graduate students.
-Every award requires a Graduate Student PI and a Faculty PI.
+Every award requires a Student PI and a Faculty PI.
 The benefit to both should be evident in the proposal.
 Graduate students in those disciplines (e.g., arts, humanities, and social sciences), which traditionally do not work with a PI, and/or do not expect to publish jointly with a faculty member are also eligible to apply.
-Such applications must show that their research proposal is approved by a faculty member and under their direct supervision.
-This mechanism is intended to help support student research; give students experience writing grants; and foster the mentoring relationship between faculty and graduate students.
+Such applications must show that the student’s research proposal is approved and under the direct supervision of a faculty member.
+These awards are intended to help support student research; give students experience writing grants; and foster the mentoring relationship between faculty and graduate students.